awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 When you delete a DB instance, you can choose to do one or both of the following:
 + Create a final DB snapshot\.
   + To be able to restore your deleted DB instance later, create a final DB snapshot\.
-The final snapshot is retained, along with with any manual snapshots that were taken\.
+The final snapshot is retained, along with any manual snapshots that were taken\.
   + To delete a DB instance quickly, you can skip creating a final DB snapshot\.
 **Note**
 You can't create a final DB snapshot of your DB instance if it has the status `creating`, `failed`, `incompatible-restore`, or `incompatible-network`\.
 For more information, see [DB Instance Status](Overview.DBInstance.Status.md)\.